Sbillups0/Lab1-Template/README.md

 Make a new agent in `WizardAlphaBeta` that uses alpha-beta pruning to perform a more efficient minimax.
 You should see a speed-up (perhaps depth 3 alpha-beta will run as fast as depth 2 minimax).

 Based on your correct implementation of alpha-beta search, and using your evaluation function to differentiate, your wizard will be put through a trial of dungeons with both random and greedy goblins in multiple different maps (including `pacman` as well as other hidden autograder maps) where your agent will be scored on how well it is able to both reliably survive and get to the portal as well as collect crystals along the way.
-This will form another leaderboard where you can compete to design the best evaluation function to power alpha-beta and have the best adversarial wizard.
+You will be rewarded 10 points for each crystal your wizard can bring back through the portal, but lose 50 points if your wizard is killed or it takes too long either processing or running around in the dungeon (it isnt free to keep a portal open forever!).
+This score averages over mulitple trials will form another leaderboard where you can compete to design the best evaluation function to power alpha-beta and have the best adversarial wizard.

 ## Expectimax